matfallet/Quapth_Initiation/README.md

       - Modify the shape by adding points with "Simplify shap"

 #### Measure
-  - Choose what do you want to see during the measurement
+  - "Show measurement manager" : Choose what do you want to see during the measurement

     ![image](https://user-images.githubusercontent.com/127110867/228238971-70d11fbb-4b74-4021-8ca5-ce2bb0d409c6.png)
   - Show annotation measurements or detection measurements